School leaders fear that stricter lunch program eligibility in the fall could make it harder for students to eat

 When schools closed in March, parents could pick up meals on behalf of their children at a single site, even if their children attend different schools.
 They could get them from a school system or charter network in which their children were not enrolled.
 And even if they did not qualify for free and reduced-price lunches and breakfasts — which families are eligible for if their annual earnings are no more than 185 percent of the federal poverty level — they could still pick up meals, no questions asked.

-The federal government reimburses school districts for the meals — up to $3.68 for lunch during the school year and $4.09 during the summer.
+The federal government reimburses school districts for the meals — up to $3.68 for each lunch during the school year and $4.09 during the summer.

 Beginning Sept.
 1, the USDA says it will only reimburse meals for children who qualify for free or reduced-price lunches.
 Families must also pick up a lunch at the school system or charter network their children are enrolled in.
 And families will no longer be permitted to collect meals for children who are not yet old enough to attend public school.